Plus: Greenhouses, Garden Shows & Garden Tours

 they put on 10 minute musical fountain concerts.
 They also offer workshops and

-the Year Award.
+even “massages in the garden”.
 You’ll find them in Wilsonville near Brantford Ontario.

 Above: Niagara Parks Botanical Gardens

 Cities and towns all across Ontario host annual garden tours.
 You can purchase a passport that will get you into the private gardens of various homeowners in a city.
 These are generally fundraisers for different cultural organizations, such as the Toronto Botanical Gardens’ Rosedale Garden Tour or the Grand Durand Garden Tour in Hamilton.
 For a list of upcoming garden tours, check the events page on the www.canadiangardening.com site.